Collegiate-Edu-Nation/easy-ftc/.github/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <***REMOVED***>.
+Instead sensitive bugs must be sent by email to [camdenboren](https://github.com/camdenboren/).

 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->